kidrigger/godot-videodecoder/README.md

-# godot-videodecoder
+# Godot Video Decoder

-GDNative Video Decoder libraries for Godot Game Engine, using FFMPEG library for codecs.
+GDNative Video Decoder libraries for Godot Game Engine, using FFmpeg library for codecs.

+#### A GSoC 2018 Project